theikkila/join-to-navy-of-pirates/README.md

 ## Task 18: Data transport
 - For all of these:
   - find out what they are used for
-  - how they're different
-  - from each other?
+  - how they're different from each other?
   - do they use types?
+  - Pros/Cons?
 - JSON
 - Avro
 - Protobuf (see also GRPC)
 - Cap’n Proto
 - MessagePack
 - Transit (it's clojure stuff)
+- XML (see also SOAP)
+- YAML

 ## Task 18: Data storage